psychemedia/eurydice-resources/resources/__eurydice_poems.md

 The bright sun-shining on each snowy sail,
 Onward she speeds, though shortly doomed to be
 A victim to the fury of the gale.
-Oae gust of wind, one blinding cloud of snow
+One gust of wind, one blinding cloud of snow
 That cast a gloom around her like the night,
 One bitter cry of agony and woe,
 And she had sunk for ever from our sight.

 Fond hearts were waiting for her quiok return,
-Fond eyea were gazing far across the main ;
+Fond eyes were gazing far across the main ;
 Long may they watch, and long those hearts may yearn,
 For those on earth they ne'er will see again !
 Hearths will be desolate which were not so ;